-The Group aims to become a leading global insurer delivering significant value to all our stakeholders, including customers, society, shareholders, and employees.
-Specifically, we aim to achieve stable double-digit return on equity (ROE) and high-level shareholder return.
+The Group aims to realize a long-term vision "to be a global insurance group that delivers sustainable growth by providing safety and security to customers worldwide."
+The medium-to long-term targets are adjusted net income of over ¥500 billion and adjusted ROE of approximately 12%.
 In the course of working toward these goals, we are creating capital through strategic business portfolio revisions focused on organic growth in Japan and overseas.
 This capital is allocated to M&As and other business investments or returned to shareholders if there are no candidates for a good investment, making for an ongoing capital cycle.